duckdb/duckdb-web/docs/data/json/overview.md

 | `timestampformat` | Specifies the date format to use when parsing timestamps.
 See [Date Format]({% link docs/sql/functions/dateformat.md %}) | `VARCHAR` | `'iso'`|
 | `union_by_name` | Whether the schema's of multiple JSON files should be [unified]({% link docs/data/multiple_files/combining_schemas.md %}). | `BOOL` | `false` |

-When using `read_json_auto`, every parameter that supports auto-detection is enabled.

 ## Examples of Format Settings

 The JSON extension can attempt to determine the format of a JSON file when setting `format` to `auto`.